CleverCloud/clever-operator/docs/50-release.md

 $ git tag -a 'v<new-release>' && git push --tags
 ```

-Now, you are able once, the continuous integration is ok, to create GitHub release using the tag above.
+Now, you are able once the continuous integration is ok, to create GitHub release using the tag above.

 ## Publish new release on OperatorHub